 Feed each degu around 15g of pellets every day.
-Degus should not be fed muesli mixes because they're high in sugar and can lead to dental problems.
-Here at Woodgreen, we feed our degus on Science Selective degu pellets, which you can buy online or from pet shops.
+Degus should not be fed muesli mixes because they're high in sugar and can lead to dental problems and selective feeding.

 Mix things up at feeding time by scattering your degus' food around their enclosure instead of placing it in a bowl.
 They'll enjoy scurrying about, foraging and searching for it!